-During internal testing, it turned out that it is really hard to listen to two independent radio transmissions at the same time, especially if both are using the same voice (which can happen in BMS), and are co-located acoustically.
-A new config option: g_fRadioBalance has been introduced to shift the UHF/VHF playback volume out of centre (in opposite directions).
+Falcon BMS.cfg option: g_fRadioBalance has been introduced to shift the UHF/VHF playback volume out of centre (in opposite directions).
 Default is 0.0, i.e. both UHF and VHF will be centered.
 A positive value will shift UHF to the right, VHF to the left.
 A negative value will shift UHF to the left, VHF to the right.
 We advise you to set it to 4 (or -4) to start with and then adjust to your preference.
-More information can be found in chapter 13.9.
+More information can be found in chapter 3.9.
 Please note this is only valid for true VHF or UHF comms, ATIS which is TTS but VHF to BMS flyers is actually from the centre and cannot be side shifted.